Home safety advice

 • Don’t keep paints, paint thinners or fuel on your balcony

 • If smoking on your balcony, dispose of smoking materials responsibly and do not flick lit cigarettes off of a balcony.
-Use safety ash trays to extinguish cigarettes.
+Use safety ashtrays to extinguish cigarettes.

 If you discover a fire: